 She thought for a moment.
-"Like ... air.
-It was moving, but when it stood still I could see it … am I crazy?"
+"Like ... water, kind of.
+It was moving, but when it stood still I couldn't see it anymore … am I crazy?"

 "No," I said, wrapping my arms around myself in order to stave off a chill that had nothing to do with the temperature.